MaddulaPavan/InsightsAI/README.md

-# Insights AI - An AI-Powered PDF Document Question-Answering System 🤖
+# Insights AI - Document Question-Answering System

 A sophisticated document analysis system that uses RAG (Retrieval-Augmented Generation) to enable intelligent question-answering from PDF documents.
 Built with Streamlit and powered by the Deepseek-R1 model.